cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 54. Compounded funds will be locked forever

-For auditor's reference: the various `RewardTracker` contracts daisy-chain into each other.
+For auditor's reference: the various `RewardTracker` contracts daisy-chain into each other, with the receipt token of one being used as staking token for the other.

 Example of a user [unstaking](https://arbiscan.io/tx/0x3ef811790e9b53560673042a14f6091251575f5ef6f2a79ce2a232a72b5354ad) and [staking](https://arbiscan.io/tx/0x96d5903c11f6e87337b5202f7258279b2e35e6cf2571c03d5698d730fc97ae46) show the multiple transfers of these tokens.